15 Diseases You Can Prevent Just by Washing Your Hands

 The common cold

 While not as serious as these other diseases, a cold can still make you feel miserable and ruin your week.
 One study found that handwashing can lower your risk of catching a respiratory illness by a whopping 45 percent.
 While this study didn’t explore the effects of hand sanitizers, experts say that they’re great in a pinch… as long as they’re used correctly.
 According to the CDC, that means using one that contains at least 60 percent alcohol, using the correct amount detailed on the label, and rubbing it in until it’s dry.
 “They [also] only work well if your hands are pretty clean to begin with and don’t have grease or dirt on them,” says Dr. Vyas.
 The bottom line: Hand sanitizers have their place and they’re certainly convenient, but in most situations, handwashing should generally be your first line of defense.
-To keep yourself healthy, don’t fall for these 11 tricks to avoiding germs that actually don’t work.
+And there are also plenty of times you’re overusing hand sanitizer.